Rohith04MVK/AI-Art-Generator/README.md

 ## How it works?

-Neural style transfer is an optimization technique used to take two images, style reference image (such as an artwork by a famous painter), and the input image you want to style
+Neural style transfer is an optimization technique that involves creating a new image that merges the content of one image with the style of another.
+Here's a high-level overview of how the AI-Art-Generator works:

-The model then blends the images to give your input image a artistic style
+    - Load the content image and the style image.
+    - Preprocess the images by resizing and normalizing them.
+    - Create a model that combines a pre-trained convolutional neural network (CNN) with the VGG19 architecture.
+    - Define loss functions that measure the content loss and style loss between the generated image and the target image.
+    - Set up the optimization process using gradient descent to minimize the total loss.
+    - Iterate the optimization process to update the generated image and minimize the loss.
+    - Generate the final stylized image.

+By minimizing the content loss, the generated image retains the content of the original content image.
+By minimizing the style loss, the generated image captures the artistic style of the style image.
+The balance between the content and style losses can be adjusted to control the final result.

 ## Further reading